 SaaS for Atlassian tools

 Atlassian provides a SaaS option for businesses that simply want to access the tools without any advance customisation or complex data and security needs.

-With services like Jira Cloud, Confluence Cloud, and BitBucket Cloud, you buy your licenses based on the number of users and just sign on to access the software.
+With services like Jira cloud, Confluence cloud, and Bitbucket cloud, you buy your licences based on the number of users and just sign on to access the software.

-Some partners also have a super-charged SaaS offering, where you can control more of your setup, while removing the burden of some of the more time-consuming tasks that are still required with an IaaS approach.
+Some partners also have a super-charged SaaS offering, where you can control more of your setup while removing the burden of some of the more time-consuming tasks still required with an IaaS approach.

-You can continue to manage your applications and data in-house but your vendor provides more of the back-end infrastructure management, support—and sometimes administration—taking the pressure off your teams.
+You can continue to manage your applications and data in-house.
+Still, your vendor provides more of the back-end infrastructure management, support—and sometimes administration—taking the pressure off your teams.

 You can also choose services like Adaptavist Assist, which delivers application administration for both Atlassian software and your other collaboration tools.

 Working closely with a partner, you can choose the right cloud hosting provider, deployment method, and set up for the needs of your business.